Basakrana/Good-Cab/README.md

 ## Task Breakdown

-As Peter Pandey, you are tasked with the following activities:
+As Data Analyst, I tasked with the following activities:

 ### 1. Data Review and Analysis:
 - **Review Metadata:** Thoroughly analyze the metadata to understand the structure, variables, and relationships in the datasets.
-- **Analyze Datasets:** Use your chosen tools (Python, SQL, PowerBI, Tableau, Excel) to conduct an in-depth analysis of the data.
+- **Analyze Datasets:** I chosen tools (MySQL & PowerBI) to conduct an in-depth analysis of the data.

 ### 2. Answer Key Business Questions:
 - **Primary and Secondary Questions:** Refer to the ‘primary_and_secondary_questions.pdf’ document for guidance.
 Analyze the data and answer the business questions using appropriate tools and techniques.

 ### 3. Dashboard Creation:
-- **Design Interactive Dashboard:** Create a dashboard that presents key metrics and insights in an easily understandable format.
-Ensure that the dashboard is intuitive and visually appealing.
+- **Design Interactive Dashboard:** Created a dashboard that presents key metrics and insights in an easily understandable format.
+Ensures that the dashboard is intuitive and visually appealing.

 ### 4. Ad-hoc Reporting:
 - **Business-Specific SQL Reports:** Review the ‘ad-hoc-requests.pdf’ document for specific business questions that require SQL-based reports.
-Create and present these reports using SQL queries.
+Created and present these reports using SQL queries.

 ### 5. Presentation Creation:
-- **Actionable Insights:** Prepare a convincing presentation for the Chief of Operations.
+- **Actionable Insights:** Prepared a convincing presentation for the Chief of Operations.
 Ensure the insights are clear, concise, and actionable, helping to shape the company’s strategy for 2024.

 ## Tools and Technologies

 The following tools and technologies can be used for the analysis and reporting:

-- **Data Analysis & Processing:** Python, SQL, Excel
+- **Data Analysis & Processing:** MySQL
-- **Data Visualization:** PowerBI, Tableau
+- **Data Visualization:** PowerBI
 - **Presentation:** PowerPoint

 ## Workflow